Deathbed confession

-A deathbed confession is an admittance or confession when someone is nearing death, or on their "death bed".
-This confession may help alleviate any guilt, regrets, secrets, or sins the dying person may have had in their life.
-These confessions can occur because the dying want to live the last moments of their life free of any secrets they have been holding in for a portion—or entirety—of their life.
-Or, if religious, the person may perhaps believe they will be forgiven by a higher power before they die, allowing them entrance to a better place, such as Heaven, after death.
-A deathbed confession can be given to anyone, but a family member is usually with their loved one during this time.
-Doctors and nurses may also hear a deathbed confession because they are often present in a person’s last moments.
+A deathbed confession is confession made by a person when they are nearing death.

+Such confessions may help alleviate any guilt or regrets the dying person has, by allowing them to spend their last moments free from any secrets or sins they have been hiding for a long part of their life.
+If religious, the confessor may believe that confessing will earn them forgiveness from a higher power, granting them entrance to a better place after death.
+Further rationale may be that a person nearing death will not be able to face any significant punishments for the confession, such as shame or imprisonment.
+Deathbed confessions can be given to anyone, with family members and medical staff particularly likely to hear them, as they are often present in a person's last moments.
+In some cases, a deathbed confession may be legally admissible in a court of law despite rules on hearsay.
+Like other types of confessions, some deathbed confessions are false confessions.

+Types

-These confessions can range from a confession of sins that have been committed to crimes that have been committed or witnessed.
-Often, these confessions are made to clear the dying’s conscience.
+Deathbed confessions can range from a confession of sins that have been committed to crimes that have been committed or witnessed.
+Often, these confessions are made to clear the dying's conscience, which may implicate or clear themselves or another.
 A common type of confession is either religious or spiritually based.
-On the death bed, the dying will confess sins or mistakes they have made in their lifetime, and ask for forgiveness, so that they may move on to the afterlife according to their religion.
-Different religions have different protocols for the deathbed confession, but all religions seek to provide relief for the dying.
+On the deathbed, the dying will confess sins or mistakes they have made in their lifetime, and ask for forgiveness, so that they may move on to the afterlife according to their religion.
+Different religions have different protocols for the deathbed confession, but religions commonly seek to provide relief for the dying.
 People may also confess their feelings for another person while dying.
 This can relieve the dying of the internal struggle with hiding how they actually feel for someone.
-These emotions can range from hatred to love, and everything in between.
+These emotions can range from hatred to love.

 Many confessions have involved the admittance of a crime that the dying has committed, which obviously cannot be prosecuted once the perpetrator has died.
-On the other hand, someone can confess that they have knowledge of or witnessed a crime that has been committed: This kind of confession, known as a "dying declaration", can sometimes be admissible in court to get a conviction, depending on the circumstances of the statement.
+On the other hand, someone can confess that they have knowledge of or witnessed a crime that has been committed.
+This kind of confession, known as a "dying declaration", can sometimes be admissible in court to get a conviction, depending on the circumstances of the statement.
 Another use for a deathbed confession in the criminal justice system is to re-open a case that may have gone cold to get closure for the victim's family or friends, even if prosecution is not an option.